Olamidun/Dviz-Interview-Task/README.md

 * Pandas

 # How To Use
+run `pip install -r requirements.txt` to install all the dependency needed to run this project.
-navigate to the src folder of the project and run `python scrape_script.py`, enter the zipcode to narrow down the list of cars that will be returned.
+Navigate to the src folder of the project and run `python scrape_script.py`, enter the zipcode to narrow down the list of cars that will be returned.
 The scraped data will be stored into a csv file which will then be converted into an excel workbook.
-The excel workbook will appear in the project root folder when the script executes completely.
+The excel workbook will also appear in the src folder when the script executes completely.

 Ensure you have a fast and stable internet connection as absence of this will affect the running of the script.